zeta-protocol/black/x/evmutil/spec/01_concepts.md

 ### Balance Calculation of `afury`

-The `afury` balance of an account is derived from an account's **spendable** `ublack` balance times 10^12 (to derive its `afury` equivalent), plus the account's excess `afury` balance that can be accessed via the module `Keeper`.
+The `afury` balance of an account is derived from an account's **spendable** `ufury` balance times 10^12 (to derive its `afury` equivalent), plus the account's excess `afury` balance that can be accessed via the module `Keeper`.

-### `afury` <> `ublack` Conversion
+### `afury` <> `ufury` Conversion

-When an account does not have sufficient `afury` to cover a transfer or burn, the `EvmBankKeeper` will try to swap 1 `ublack` to its equivalent `afury` amount.
-It does this by transferring 1 `ublack` from the sender to the `x/evmutil` module account, then adding the equivalent `afury` amount to the sender's balance in the module state.
+When an account does not have sufficient `afury` to cover a transfer or burn, the `EvmBankKeeper` will try to swap 1 `ufury` to its equivalent `afury` amount.
+It does this by transferring 1 `ufury` from the sender to the `x/evmutil` module account, then adding the equivalent `afury` amount to the sender's balance in the module state.

-In reverse, if an account has enough `afury` balance for one or more `ublack`, the excess `afury` balance will be converted to `ublack`.
-This is done by removing the excess `afury` balance in the module store, then transferring the equivalent `ublack` coins from the `x/evmutil` module account to the target account.
+In reverse, if an account has enough `afury` balance for one or more `ufury`, the excess `afury` balance will be converted to `ufury`.
+This is done by removing the excess `afury` balance in the module store, then transferring the equivalent `ufury` coins from the `x/evmutil` module account to the target account.

-The swap logic ensures that all `afury` is backed by the equivalent `ublack` balance stored in the module account.
+The swap logic ensures that all `afury` is backed by the equivalent `ufury` balance stored in the module account.

 ## ERC20 token <> sdk.Coin Conversion